Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cms-integration.md

 ### Role Syncing <a href="#role-syncing" id="role-syncing"></a>

-{% hint style="info" %}
-Unlike the CAD sync mode, users will not use the `/linkme` command - this is handled within the Sonoran Account SSO.
+> Unlike the CAD sync mode, users will not use the `/linkme` command - this is handled within the Sonoran Account SSO.
-{% endhint %}
+{.is-info}

 After setting up the above, the command `/syncroles` will set up everyone's permissions.